Some Notes on the Effects of Residential Segregation, and Spatial Isolation:

 Hirsch, Massey and Denton

-* Segregation was reinforced by a conscious policy of neighborhood 'redlining', by the Federal government, so the lack of loans and investment and credit in the inner city has robbed generations of Blacks of the benefits of home ownership.
+* Segregation was reinforced by a conscious policy of neighborhood 'redlining', by the Federal government, so the lack of loans and investment and credit in the inner city has robbed generations of Blacks citizens of the benefits of home ownership.

 Massey and Denton